1977: Rise of the personal computer

 The chemical disaster in Bhopal is still considered history’s worst industrial disaster.
 About 30 tons of methyl isocyanate, an industrial gas used to make pesticide, were released at a Union Carbide Corp. plant.
 About 600,000 poor residents of nearby shanty towns were exposed to the highly toxic compound.
 The gas killed about 15,000 people and countless farm animals, according to Indian government estimates.
 The calamity also led to a generation of birth defects.
 To this day, locals claim the now-abandoned site is riddled with toxic materials left behind by Union Carbide, which was acquired by Dow Chemical in 2001.

 > Date: Nov.
 19

 > Location: Geneva

-Despite his often bellicose criticisms of the Soviet Union, Reagan agrees to meet with his counterpart, Mikhail Gorbachev, in Geneva in the first meeting between leaders of the two Cold War foes in nearly a decade.
-Though the meeting yields little of substance, it starts a closer relationship between the two men who both seem committed to scaling back the nuclear arms race between the two nuclear superpowers.
+Despite his often bellicose criticism of the Soviet Union, Reagan agreed to meet with his counterpart, Mikhail Gorbachev, in Geneva in the first meeting between leaders of the Cold War foes in nearly a decade.
+Though the meeting yielded little of substance, it initiated a closer relationship between the two men, who both seem committed to scaling back the nuclear arms race between the two nuclear superpowers.

 > Date: Apr.
 26